Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 If another party breaches your contract, you may be frustrated and want to take them to court to claim damages as a remedy.
 However, seeking remedies through litigation is costly, stressful, and time-consuming.
 While courts can help resolve a breach of contract dispute, this should generally be the last resort.

-Other informal steps to consider following a breach include trying to resolve the issue informally through negotiation.
-Commercially and practically, this can sometimes be the easiest resolution and informal negotiations can help preserve business relationships.
+Other informal steps to consider following a breach include resolving the issue informally through negotiation.
+Commercially and practically, this can sometimes be the easiest resolution, and informal negotiations can help preserve business relationships.
 Or you could engage an independent mediator to facilitate a resolution.
 Mediation is less formal and cheaper than court, allowing both sides to discuss openly and reach a mutual agreement.
 Through arbitration, you can present your case to an independent arbitrator whose decision is binding, similar to a court judgment.
 Arbitration is private, efficient, and often more cost-effective than litigation.
 Many contracts require arbitration to resolve disputes.

 What remedies are available for breach of contract?